News

 How much does it cost?

-The filing fee for a UK registration at the Intellectual Property Office is £200 for one class of goods or services (£170 online), and then a subsequent £50 for each additional class.
+On the 1st April 2026, the UK IPO trade mark filing fees increased for the first time since 1998.
+The filing fee for a UK registration at the Intellectual Property Office is now £250 for one class of goods or services (£205 online), and then a subsequent £60 for each additional class.
 Classes of registration are the categories of goods and services for which you would like your trade mark to apply.
 For example, Majestic Wines would want to register their trade marks within class 33, as this covers alcoholic beverages.
-A EUTM costs €850 for the first class of goods or services and then a subsequent fee of €150 for each additional class.
+A EUTM costs €850 for the first class of goods or services and then a subsequent fee of €50 for the next class, and then €150 for each additional class after that.

 How long does it take and how long will it last?